 - sensitivity to heat, cold, and sweets

-- visible holes or black spots on teeth
+- visible holes or black spots on your teeth

-Regular dental exams (about every six months) can help catch any problems early on.
+Regular dental exams, every six months or so, can help you catch any problems early.
 Finding a dental cavity before it starts causing you pain can help you avoid extensive damage and possible tooth loss.
 If you start feeling pain and aching in your mouth, see your dentist as soon as possible.

-The cause of a cavity is tooth decay.
-The hard surface, or enamel, of your tooth can become damaged over time.
+The cause of cavities is tooth decay.
+The hard surface, or enamel, of your teeth can become damaged over time.
 Bacteria, food particles, and naturally occurring acids form a sticky film called plaque that coats your teeth.
 The acid in plaque eventually starts to eat away at your enamel.
-Once the acid eats through your enamel, dentin is next.
-Dentin is the second, softer layer of your teeth that is more easily damaged.
+Once the acid eats through your enamel, it starts to damage the underlying dentin.
+Dentin is the second softer layer of your teeth that’s more easily damaged.

-If your tooth decay continues without treatment, the pulp (inside) of your tooth may be affected.
-The pulp of your tooth houses blood vessels and nerves.
-When decay spreads to the pulp, it can cause nerve damage, resulting in pain, irritation, and swelling.
-In cases of advanced tooth decay, pus may form around the tooth as the immune system attempts to fight the decay–causing bacteria.
+If your tooth decay continues without treatment, the pulp, or inside, of your teeth may be affected.
+The pulp of your teeth houses blood vessels and nerves.
+When decay spreads to the pulp, it can cause nerve damage.
+The nerve damage results in pain, irritation, and swelling.
+When tooth decay becomes advanced, pus may form around the tooth as your immune system attempts to fight the decay.
+This buildup of pus causes bacteria.

 Treatment of your dental cavity will depend on how severe your tooth decay is.